-The Documenting Hope Project will require select laboratory samples from each child to include the collection of blood, urine, and stool.
+The FLIGHT Study will require select laboratory samples from each child to include the collection of blood, urine, and stool.
 The project will also require the family’s participation in other select non-laboratory assessments.
 A non-laboratory assessment could be in the form of a questionnaire or an evaluation.
-It could also be in the form of a visit to one of the Documenting Hope Project’s practitioners for something like a developmental vision assessment, an osteopathic evaluation, or an assessment for retained reflexes.
+It could also be in the form of a visit to one of the Study's practitioners for something like a developmental vision assessment, an osteopathic evaluation, or an assessment for retained reflexes.
 Efforts will be made to use the least invasive and most manageable assessments available including biometric.

-Who is going to help the families do what the program requires of them?
+Who is going to help the families do what the study requires of them?

 A holistic health coach will be available to each family and will play a key role in helping each family to comply with the program guidelines as well as to make lifestyle changes as proposed by the program.
-In addition, the Documenting Hope Project Program Director will be in charge of the project’s master schedule and provide oversight for each family.
+In addition, the Documenting Hope Project's FLIGHT Study Program Director will be in charge of the project’s master schedule and provide oversight for each family.

-Once you have assessed each child, what kind of recommendations are we likely to see you make for the children enrolled in the Documenting Hope Project?
+Once you have assessed each child, what kind of recommendations are we likely to see you make for the children enrolled in the FLIGHT Study?

-The Documenting Hope Project has a preference for less toxic solutions that address causes not symptoms.
+We have a preference for less toxic solutions that address causes not symptoms.
 Today, most children with a chronic illness are given pharmaceutical medications to manage and control symptoms, but rarely do clinicians help the patient address underlying root causes of disease.
-The Documenting Hope Project intends to use symptoms only as information, to help establish a complete understanding of underlying imbalances and what can be done to correct those imbalances.
+The FLIGHT Study clinicians intends to use symptoms only as information, to help establish a complete understanding of underlying imbalances and what can be done to correct those imbalances.
 Recommendations may include, but may not be limited to: diet modifications, targeted individualized supplementation, developmental interventions, environmental modifications, and emotional, energetic and mindfulness practices.
 As each child responds and adapts to therapeutic interventions, they will be continuously monitored and reassessed.

 Are there any new untested therapeutics that will be trialed in these children?

-The Documenting Hope Project does not believe that a “magic bullet” therapeutic is the key to healing and recovery.
+The FLIGHT Study team does not believe that a “magic bullet” therapeutic is the key to healing and recovery.
 The program is not about testing therapeutics.
-The Documenting Hope Project is about supporting health in ways that respect the innate healing power of the human body.
+The study is about supporting health in ways that respect the innate healing power of the human body.
 We begin with oft-neglected foundational supports such as nutrition and clean environment.
 Then we apply an integrative and multi-disciplinary approach that honors the needs of each individual child.
 Our strength lies in the careful resourcing of experienced and specialized professionals at the appropriate time for each child.
 The aim is to offer personalized care that results in improved outcomes rather than “one-size-fits all” medicine.